davideruby/todo-cli/README.md

 ## Development

-For local development, you can use the `start` command to directly execute the TypeScript code whenever you make changes (ensure you have installed `tsc`).
-This will run `tsc`, keeping your `dist/` directory up-to-date and you can then test your changes by running a `todo` command like:
+For local development, you can use the `start` command to directly execute the TypeScript code whenever you make changes.
+This will run `tsx`, executing directly your Typescript code:

 ```bash
 npm run start -- add four --file project-alpha.json